a-chaudhari/asus-px-keyboard-tool/Readme.md

 ### TL;DR
 1. Find which scancodes are being sent by the ignored keys.
 The tool will print all detected scancodes.
+   * currently the tool only prints scancodes when running manually in a terminal.
+Future versions will log to journal
 2. Look at the hid-asus driver source code to find supported scancodes and their corresponding keycodes.
    * https://github.com/torvalds/linux/blob/1b237f190eb3d36f52dffe07a40b5eb210280e00/drivers/hid/hid-asus.c#L964-L992
 3. Pick a supported scancode that you don't care about and note its keycode.